Medical Assisting (MDA.AAS)

 Students may expand on their Medical Assisting Certificate (MDA.CT) credential by further completion of required supportive courses for an Associate in Applied Science degree (MDA.AAS.)
 The associate degree provides an opportunity for progression in related health care careers and degrees beyond the associate degree level.

-A mandatory criminal history check with fingerprinting and drug screening will be conducted on all students prior to the start of the program, at the student's expense.
+A mandatory Medical Assisting orientation (current within two years) is required of all students entering any Medical Assisting program.
+Additionally, a criminal history check will be conducted on all students prior to the start of the program, at the student's expense.

 - Conviction of a felony or conviction of any attempt to commit a felony within the 15 years immediately preceding the date of the criminal history check; or

 - Conviction of a misdemeanor within the 10 years immediately preceding the criminal history check, and/or a positive drug screen will preclude eligibility for admission.

 For details contact (248)942-3069 or refer to the OCC website: www.oaklandcc.edu/health/medical-assisting.

 Selection into the Practicum portion of the Medical Assisting program is done at the point of placement through an application process.
 Details are provided in the Medical Assisting Student Handbook.
 Selected students will be notified prior to placement.

 In order to be eligible for Practicum placement students must also obtain the following:

 - A grade of a “C” (2.0) or better in all major program requirements.

 - A current CPR card at health care provider or professional provider level.